jnorfolk/beach-bandits/README.md

 ### To run the project locally:

 - Download the .zip file from the github page
+- Ensure you have Node.js installed on your system
 - Extract contents and open in VSCode
 - run command `npm install`
 - run command `npm run dev`